KmWahba2000/Mini-Task-Manager/README.md

 ---

-# Mini Task Manager – Phase 2: Kubernetes Deployment
+# Phase 2: Kubernetes Deployment

 This phase focuses on deploying the backend and database from Phase 1 into a **Kubernetes cluster**, using Deployments, Services, ConfigMaps, Secrets, and Persistent Volume Claims (PVCs).